zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer-ha/load-balancer-ha/load-balancer-ha.md

     * **DNS hostname**

+      (DNS hostname is optional.)
 After the load balancer is created and it's been given an IP address, you or another administrator must add a DNS entry to your DNS name servers, to resolve your desired hostname (for example, `bds-frontend.mycompany.com`) to the public IP address of the load balancer.
 Then, the services registered in the load balancer will be accessible by using that hostname; for example, `bds-frontend.mycompany.com:7183` for Cloudera Manager.

       For information about using DNS in Oracle Cloud Infrastructure, see [Overview of the DNS Service](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm) in the Oracle Cloud Infrastructure documentation.